Frequently Asked Questions About Tornado Insurance Claims

 - Communicate with the insurance company about the delay.

-- Help facilitate a more effective and timely resolution of a tornado claim.
+- Help facilitate a more effective and timely resolution of a tornado insurance claim.

 - Clearly explain what your options are for moving forward.